What happens when AI replaces not just labor, but meaning?

 • Meaning as the final advantage

-These aren’t polished takes on my end - and I don’t know where or how these series of posts will end.
+These aren’t polished takes on my end, and I don’t know where or how this series of posts will end.
 Let’s call them signals, patterns, or a map in progress.